 Women with severe uterine anomalies, that is, abnormalities that prevent them from carrying a child until birth, can turn to surrogacy to become mothers.
 Get more info by clicking the following link: What Is Surrogacy? – Definition & Types.

 Our editors have made great efforts to create this content for you.
 By sharing this post, you are helping us to keep ourselves motivated to work even harder.

-FAQs from users: 'What is uterine arteriovenous malformation?', 'Are uterine anomalies hereditary?', 'Can a heart-shaped uterus cause a miscarriage?', 'Can a woman become pregnant without a uterus?', 'How do congenital uterine anomalies affect reproductive outcomes?', 'Why is my uterus tilted backwards?', 'Can uterus didelphys cause infertility?', 'Can you have a baby if you have a bicornuate uterus?', 'What animals have a bicornuate uterus?', 'What is the difference between a septate and bicornuate uterus?', 'What does it mean if you have two uterus?' and 'What does it mean when you have a T shaped uterus?'.
+FAQs from users: 'What types of uterine abnormalities have the worst prognosis?', 'What is uterine arteriovenous malformation?', 'Are uterine anomalies hereditary?', 'Can a heart-shaped uterus cause a miscarriage?', 'Can a woman become pregnant without a uterus?', 'How do congenital uterine anomalies affect reproductive outcomes?', 'Why is my uterus tilted backwards?', 'Can uterus didelphys cause infertility?', 'Can you have a baby if you have a bicornuate uterus?', 'What animals have a bicornuate uterus?', 'What is the difference between a septate and bicornuate uterus?', 'What does it mean if you have two uterus?' and 'What does it mean when you have a T shaped uterus?'.